Wednesdays with Andrew – Virtua Fighter 2 and Daytona USA

 This post is unlikely to exist.
 If you’re reading it then it must, but just barely.
 I originally began writing about Saturn games that needed to be better than they were.
 That will still be written, I think.
 Then I decided I’d need to dig into the Genesis’ games to really figure out what happened between Sega’s most successful console and their first publically named planet console.
 But then it would be important to understand the Sega CD and even 32X.
 I still want to write about all these things 47 other people care about, all of them with strong opinions that contradict my own.

-Moving back to the Master System seemed inevitable, but only after I decided I would write about it. → What can change the nature of a post?
+Moving back to the Master System seemed inevitable, but only after I decided I would write about it. → Think outside the post.

 Wednesdays with Andrew – NiGHTS into Dreams